Gay Dolphin Gift Cove: History

-Justin Whitaker Plyler and Eloise Plyler opened the Gay Dolphin in 1946; Justin Plyler Sr. "wanted a whimsical nautical name for his store", according to his son Buz, born three years after the store opened.
+Justin Whitaker Plyler and Eloise Plyler opened the Gay Dolphin in 1946 next to the Kiddieland amusement park, which evolved from attractions first set up in 1939.
+The Plylers lived in an apartment at the top of the current building for 45 years.
+Justin Plyler Sr. "wanted a whimsical nautical name for his store", according to his son Buz, born three years after the store opened.
 Hurricane Hazel in 1954 destroyed the original store, which was rebuilt on the same site, starting near the beach.
 Eventually, the store completed a six-story glass tower next to Ocean Boulevard.
-In the 1950s, the Plylers also ran an amusement park and a wildlife show.
 Buz Plyler, born in 1949, started working for his parents at age 8, doing the jobs his father disliked and eventually buying all of the store's merchandise.
-As of 2011, he has dealt with some sellers for fifty years.
+As of 2011, he had dealt with some sellers for fifty years.
 Plyler also purchases merchandise from bankrupt suppliers at a discount.
 The Gay Dolphin was the first tourist-oriented store to stay open year-round.

+At one time the store sold baby alligators, which became too expensive, but later the store sold small turtles and hermit crabs.
+The amusement park, which included the Wild Mouse roller coaster, closed in the 1970s because of one man's reckless behavior on the roller coaster.

 An annex used to be located across Ocean Boulevard, but it has been replaced by Ripley's Haunted Adventure.
 A sign with wooden dolphins remains there, despite the city's efforts to have it removed.
 It went up in the 1970s but had to come down for Hurricane Hugo.
 Although a 1979 zoning law said such a sign could not be replaced even if taken down for repairs, it went back up in 1994.

 For many years, people could climb the circular steel steps to the top of the glass tower, at one time the city's tallest building, and see the view of Myrtle Beach from the roof.
 The cost was $1 as of 2000.
 However, persons unable to find their name on the wall of bicycle license plates could climb up without charge.
 The tower once housed The Wonder Falls--oil-rain structures that created waterfall illusions and ran through barrels on the ceiling to the wishing well below.
 The pump broke in the early 2000s, forcing the store to get rid of the Wonder Falls since they had no way to replace the parts.
 The store added lights to the tower in 2019.
 Liability and insurance claim concerns put an end to the practice of climbing the tower in 2006.

 Eloise Plyler worked for the store until she died in 2009.

 The concrete walkway that was called the Boardwalk, which was later extended and upgraded, ran from the Myrtle Beach Pavilion past the Gay Dolphin to Plyler Park (see below).
 With the completion of the Myrtle Beach Boardwalk in 2010, the Gay Dolphin made improvements to its entrance from the boardwalk.